adamsanaglo/pulp_deb/edge/README.md

 ## Edge files

-Files installed on edge servers fall in three buckets:
+Files installed on edge servers fall in four buckets:

 1) Scripts invoked by tools running on the jumpbox
+1) Configuration files for various services
 1) Scripts triggered by cron jobs or systemd
 1) Monitoring scripts to be run on the server or from the jumpbox remotely